fbpx

 Trigger warning: This article contains references to self-harm.

 Everyone has had a rubbish mental health day.
-Yup, for better and worse, it’s not just you who has had them.
-Sometimes, your mates are going to be down in the dumps and struggling.
+Yep, it’s not just you who has had them.
+Sometimes, your mates will be down in the dumps and struggling.

 However, you might be concerned for a friend of yours if their rubbish mental health day has turned into rubbish weeks or rubbish months.
 So, if this happens to a mate, should you say something?
 And what should you say?
 And how do you know that you’re not just overreacting and misinterpreting some signals?